Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Happens if a Cat Can’t Hear?

 Cats are incredibly adaptable, and most learn to use their other senses more efficiently.
-While most cats who are born deaf or who lose their hearing do just fine, they’re at a serious disadvantage when it comes to avoiding predators.
+While most cats who are born deaf or who lose their hearing do just fine, they’re at a serious disadvantage when it comes to avoiding predators or traffic.
 As a result, it’s critical to keep your feline companion inside or to only allow them outside on a leash if you suspect they’re suffering from hearing loss.

 British Shorthair Appearance